influxdata/docs-v2/content/v2.0/query-data/flux/increase.md

 ---

-Use the [`increase()` function](/v2.0/reference/flux/stdlib/built-in/transformations/aggregates/increase/) to calculate the increase of values in a table.
+Use the [`increase()` function](/v2.0/reference/flux/stdlib/built-in/transformations/aggregates/increase/) to track increases across multiple columns in a table.
-This function is especially useful when tracking changes in counter values which wrap over time or periodically reset.
+This function is especially useful when tracking changes in counter values that wrap over time or periodically reset.

 ```js
 data
   |> increase()
 ```

+`increase()` returns a cumulative sum of **non-negative** differences between rows in a table.
+For example:

 {{< flex >}}
 {{% flex-content %}}